 State Settlement disputes in relation to the 2015 U.S. Acquisition: As required by the MSA, ITG Brands agreed in the Asset Purchase Agreement relating to the 2015 U.S. Acquisition (the "Asset Purchase Agreement") to assume, and did assume, payment responsibility for the Winston, Salem, Kool and Maverick brands under the MSA.
 As there was no similar requirement in the other State Settlement Agreements with Mississippi, Florida, Texas and Minnesota, ITG Brands agreed in the Asset Purchase Agreement to use its "reasonable best efforts" to reach agreement with those states to become a party to those settlements, subject to certain conditions.
 ITG Brands became a party to the Mississippi State Settlement Agreement with respect to the acquired brands effective 12 June 2015 and has been making settlement payments to Mississippi on the acquired brands since that date.
 Notwithstanding its reasonable best efforts to do so, ITG Brands did not become a party to the Florida, Texas or Minnesota State Settlement Agreements at the closing of the 2015 U.S. Acquisition.
 In January 2017, Philip Morris USA and Florida filed motions in the court administering the Florida settlement payments to enforce the settlement against Reynolds and/or ITG Brands.
 They claimed, alternatively, that Reynolds continued to owe settlement payments on the transferred brands and that ITG Brands was a successor or assign to Reynolds' payment obligations under the Florida State Settlement Agreement and, thus, ITG Brands owed settlement payments of approximately U.S.\$30 million per year from 12 June 2015 onwards.
-Following a trial in December 2017, the Florida court issued an order denying Florida's and Philip Morris USA's motions with respect to ITG Brands, but granting them with respect to Reynolds.
-The court found that ITG Brands was not a successor or assign to obligations under the Florida State Settlement Agreement and did not owe Florida any payments under it as a result of the transfer of the acquired brands to ITG Brands.
-It also found that Reynolds continued to be liable for settlement payments on the acquired brands.
-Florida sought settlement payments on the acquired brands of approximately U.S.\$127 million, plus interest, plus future annual payments based on market share of approximately U.S.\$26 million.
-Following subsequent appeals, the Florida court's decision that Reynolds, not ITG Brands, must make these settlement payments to Florida is now final and unappealable and Reynolds is making the payments.
+Following a trial in December 2017, the Florida court found that Reynolds continued to be liable for settlement payments on the acquired brands.
 Reynolds has asked the Delaware court having jurisdiction over disputes under the Asset Purchase Agreement to order the Group to indemnify it for those obligations, in the proceeding described further below.

 In March 2018, Minnesota filed a complaint and motion and Philip Morris USA filed a motion in the court administering the Minnesota settlement payments to enforce the Minnesota State Settlement Agreement against Reynolds and/or ITG Brands.
-Minnesota's and Philip Morris USA's claim, like in Florida above, was that either Reynolds continues to be liable for settlement payments for the acquired brands or that ITG Brands becomes liable for settlement payments as a result of the acquisition of brands under the 2015 U.S. Acquisition.
-The parties settled the litigation in Minnesota, with the court ordering dismissal of the claims with prejudice on 17 March 2021 and with ITG Brands being a party to the settlement as an assign of Reynolds effective 12 June 2015.
-Minnesota sought settlement payments on the acquired brands of approximately U.S.\$58 million, plus interest from 12 June 2015 forward, plus future annual payments of approximately U.S.\$13 million, and Philip Morris USA sought additional amounts related to a portion of the payment calculation affecting Philip Morris USA.
-In the settlement, ITG Brands paid U.S.\$28 million with respect to the claims from 12 June 2015 forward, and Reynolds paid U.S.\$52 million.
+The parties entered into a settlement in which ITG Brands paid U.S.\$28 million with respect to the claims from 12 June 2015 forward, and Reynolds paid U.S.\$52 million.
 ITG Brands paid approximately U.S.\$13 million on 31 December 2021 and will continue to make payments under the settlement each year thereafter.

 On 28 January 2019, Texas, the other state with a separate State Settlement Agreement that is not part of the MSA, filed a motion to enforce its State Settlement Agreement in the federal district court with continuing jurisdiction over the settlement, claiming that Reynolds and/or ITG Brands must make settlement payments on the acquired brands, along with a motion to join ITG Brands as a party to the settlement litigation.
-Philip Morris USA filed a similar motion to enforce (also raising its profit adjustment issues) and joined Texas's motion to join ITG Brands as a party.
-Texas also claimed that if ITG Brands does not make settlement payments, increased fees (along with interest and substantial penalties) are due on the acquired brands for 2015 to 2019 under Texas's equity fee law.
-A settlement agreement was signed on 21 May 2021, with ITG Brands being a party to the settlement as an assign of Reynolds effective 12 June 2015.
-Texas sought settlement payments on the acquired brands from and after 12 June 2015 of approximately U.S.\$167 million, plus interest, plus future annual payments based on market share of approximately U.S.\$36 million, and alternatively sought approximately U.S.\$173 million, including penalties and interest, in statutory fees.
-ITG Brands paid U.S.\$13.5 million in settlement payments (net of amounts accrued and statutory fees already paid) for 12 June 2015 and thereafter and Reynolds paid US\$190 million.
+The parties entered a settlement in which ITG Brands paid U.S.\$13.5 million in settlement payments (net of amounts accrued and statutory fees already paid) from 12 June 2015 and thereafter and Reynolds paid US\$190 million.
 ITG Brands paid approximately U.S.\$3 million in addition to amounts already accrued on 31 December 2021 and will continue to make payments under the settlement each year thereafter.